QuentinRa/blog.quentinra.dev/maths/graphs/_examples/properties.md

 ##### Planar Graph Example Graph 5

-All degrees are equals to $6$, so the graph is not planar.
+All degrees are equal to $6$, so the graph is not planar.
 Alternatively, we could have used the formula $m < 3n - 5$.

 ##### Planar Graph Example Graph 6

 We can merge vertices and get the minor of the graph which is $K_6$.
-If we remove any vertex, we got the subgraph $K_5$.
+If we remove any vertex, we get the subgraph $K_5$.
 As per Robertson–Seymour theorem, it's not a planar graph.

 ![Planar Graph Invalid 2](../_images/planar/planar1-5.png)
 </div></div>